isc-projects/kea/doc/guide/dhcp4-srv.rst

 with it. kea-dhcp4 uses the following configuration parameters to control this communication:

--  ``enable-updates`` - determines whether kea-dhcp4 will generate NCRs.
+-  ``enable-updates`` - this determines whether kea-dhcp4 will generate NCRs.
    By default, this value is false, so DDNS updates are disabled.
 To enable DDNS updates set this value to true.

--  ``server-ip`` - IP address on which D2 listens for requests.
+-  ``server-ip`` - the IP address on which D2 listens for requests.
 The default is the local loopback interface at address 127.0.0.1.
 You may specify either an IPv4 or IPv6 address.

--  ``server-port`` - port on which D2 listens for requests.
+-  ``server-port`` - the port on which D2 listens for requests.
 The default value is 53001.

--  ``sender-ip`` - IP address which kea-dhcp4 uses to send requests to D2.
+-  ``sender-ip`` - the IP address which kea-dhcp4 uses to send requests to D2.
 The default value is blank, which instructs kea-dhcp4 to select a suitable address.

--  ``sender-port`` - port which kea-dhcp4 uses to send requests to D2.
+-  ``sender-port`` - the port which kea-dhcp4 uses to send requests to D2.
    The default value of 0 instructs kea-dhcp4 to select a suitable port.

--  ``max-queue-size`` - maximum number of requests allowed to queue waiting to be sent to D2.
+-  ``max-queue-size`` - the maximum number of requests allowed to queue waiting to be sent to D2.
 This value guards against requests accumulating uncontrollably if they are being generated faster than they can be delivered.
 If the number of requests queued for